-- 1. Fully press the brake pedal and hold it while gently pushing the parking brake lever downward. - 2.
-Hold the parking brake lever down while removing your foot from the brake pedal. - 3.
-Once engaged, the parking brake lever and the brake pedal will lock in the "down" position.
+- Fully depress the brake pedal and hold it while gently pushing the parking brake lever downward. - Hold the parking brake lever down while removing your foot from the brake pedal. - Once engaged, the parking brake lever and the brake pedal will lock in the "down" position.

-To disengage the parking brake, slightly press the brake pedal.
+To disengage the parking brake:

+• Slightly depress the brake pedal.